OpenCSGs/csghub-mcp-servers/README.md

 ## Overview

-CSGHub MCP (Model Control Panel) Servers is a specialized service component designed to provide model control tools for the CSGHub server ecosystem.
+CSGHub MCP (Model Control Panel) Servers is a specialized service component designed to provide model/inference/finetune/evaluation/space/dataset/code control tools for the CSGHub server ecosystem.
 This project serves as a bridge between CSGHub's core functionality and advanced management capabilities, enabling efficient control and operation of AI models within the CSGHub platform.

 ## Features